How to Market Your Music Studio on Instagram

 How to Stop Mom’s In Their Tracks

 Instagram seems like an obvious marketing tool for music studios.
-Cute kids playing music are bound to stop moms in their tracks as they scroll down their IG feed looking for a quick pick me while waiting in carpool line.
+Cute kids playing music are bound to stop moms in their tracks as they scroll down their IG feed looking for a quick pick me while waiting in the carpool line.
 It’s right up there with dog and cat videos in terms of an easy smile.

 Instagram is Meant to Be Social

-According to the poll, most music studios are taking advantage of the visual appeal their school has to offer online.
+According to the poll, most music studios are taking advantage of the visual appeal their school has to offer.
 Most, however, are not focused on engagement.
 Engagement with current students is natural when you post little Sophie holding up her award from her piano program.
 The engagement is most likely limited to Sohpie’s mom and family and friends.